Skip to Content

 Ginger

-Ginger has a tangy taste and it’s been used as a Chinese herbal medicine for centuries.
-It can help relieve heartburn, indigestion and upset stomach.
+Ginger has a tangy taste, and it’s been used as a Chinese herbal medicine for centuries.
+It can help relieve heartburn, indigestion, and an upset stomach.
 It may also help relieve headache pain and the symptoms associated with migraine headaches.
-Many believe that it can help kill ovarian cancer cells and it’s used to reduce nausea, treat cold and flu symptoms and to aid the digestion system.

 American Ginseng

-American ginseng may boost your immune system, relieve inflammatory problems and stimulate the central nervous system.
-Many people use it to improve concentration, focus and mental fatigue and it may help boost the immune system and enhance the cardiovascular and endocrine systems.
-Mother Earth News has some great tips on where and how to grow American ginseng.
+American ginseng may boost your immune system, relieve inflammatory problems, and stimulate the central nervous system.
+Many people use it to improve concentration, focus, and mental fatigue, and it may help boost the immune system and enhance the cardiovascular and endocrine systems.

 Dandelions

-Known mainly for its beautiful flowers, the dandelion plant can be grown right in your garden.
 It’s known for promoting healthy liver and kidney functions.
-It’s also used to treat diabetes, urinary tract infections and acne.
+It’s also used to treat diabetes, urinary tract infections, and acne.
 It may also help prevent anemia and help you lose weight.

 Rosemary

-This very flavorful herb can boost the flavor of poultry and other foods but it also has many health benefits.
-Its antioxidant agents help to stimulate blood circulation, reduce inflammation and detoxify the body.
+This very flavorful herb can boost the flavor of poultry and other foods, but it also has many health benefits.
+Its antioxidant agents help to stimulate blood circulation, reduce inflammation, and detoxify the body.

 It may also help protect the body from bacterial infections.
 Rosemary is used to help heal many skin conditions and to prevent signs of premature aging.
 Rosemary essential oil is used in aromatherapy to boost memory and improve your mood.